-According to the CDC, lack of sleep is a public health epidemic, noting that insufficient sleep has been linked to a wide variety of health problems.
-After reviewing more than 300 studies to determine how many hours of sleep most people need to maintain their health, an expert panel concluded that, as a general rule, most adults need right around 8 hours per night.
+According to the CDC, lack of sleep is a public health epidemic, noting that insufficient sleep has been linked to various health problems.
+After reviewing more than 300 studies to determine how many hours of sleep most people need to maintain their health, an expert panel concluded that, as a general rule, most adults need around 8 hours per night.

 Many get less than 5 hours of sleep per night, which can have a wide range of health repercussions, from an increased risk of accidents, weight gain, and chronic diseases, to reduced sex drive, and decreased sexual satisfaction.